enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * There are two previous levels with less difficulty, I would first recommend to take a look at the other write-ups before reading this one.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag.
 * The Android phone needs to be rooted.
 * The native layer is where the important code is executed.
 Do not be distracted with the Java bytecode.
 * The strategy was to perform dynamic binary instrumentation (DBI) to overcome the anti-DBI and -debugging checks.

 **Possibles solutions:**

 This challenge could be solved in many ways.
-The application hides a secret within the native library (`libfoo.so`).
-My initial ideas were performing:
+First of all we need to know what the application does.
+This performs a verification of the user input by calculating an XOR operation with a Java xorkey and a secret hidden within the native library.
+The final verification is done through the JNI bridge.
+Therefore, we need to extract several My initial ideas were performing:

 * static reverse engineering of the Java and native code plus code emulation with `Unicorn`.
 * static reverse engineering of the Java and native code plus symbolic execution by using `angr`.